nfroidure/whook/packages/whook-example/ARCHITECTURE.md

  handlers to help you grasp its principles.

-You can keep some or just delete them and create yours with `npm run whook-dev -- create`.
+You can keep some or just delete them and create yours with `npm run dev -- create`.

 [See in context](./src/handlers/getDelay.ts#L9-L16)